 Trump himself left open the possibility of an alliance with Assad and Russia against the self-proclaimed Islamic State.

 Last night’s airstrikes suggest he has changed his mind.

 It is tempting to think that the enemy of one’s enemy is one’s friend, but the conflict in Syria is more complicated.

 It was Assad who helped create the Islamic State by killing everybody else who resisted his tyranny.
 From the beginning of the uprising in 2011, Assad maintained that the choice was between him and madness — and he made sure madness prevailed on the other side.

 Assad’s allies condemn attack

 The Foreign Ministry of Iran warned that Thursday night’s attack will “strengthen terrorists in Syria” and “complicate” the war.
 A spokesperson for the Kremlin said the airstrikes “will inflict major damage on US-Russia ties.”

 Iran and Russia both have troops in Syria to help Assad regain control of his country.

-Details of the strike from the Financial Times:
+Details of the strike

 At around 4:40 AM local time on Friday, the US launched 59 Tomahawk cruise missiles against Shayrat airbase from two destroyers in the Mediterranean.
 The Tomahawk has been a mainstay of US power-projection since the First Gulf War.
 Each cruise missile has a range of up to 2,500 kilometers, making them ideal for firing into contested airspace without endangering US lives.
 The missiles fly low, to avoid most radar, and travel at subsonic speed.